xcube-dev/xcube/docs/source/cli/xcube_serve.rst

 CustomColorMaps [optional]
 -----------------
-Colormaps can be customized by the user in the section CustomColorMaps.
+In this section, the user can customize colormaps.
 Xcube server supports three types of colormaps, namely

 * Continuous
 * Stepwise